Civil lawsuits filed over COVID-19 outbreak at Austrian ski resort Ischgl

 VIENNA (Reuters) - A consumer rights group said on Wednesday it had filed civil lawsuits against the Austrian government over a coronavirus outbreak at the ski resort of Ischgl last winter, but it held off on a class-action suit for the time being.

-The outbreak at Ischgl, which calls itself the “Ibiza of the Alps”, was Austria’s biggest and helped spread the virus across Europe.
-Hundreds of Austrians were infected and thousands of foreign tourists say they were too as the virus found a breeding ground in crowded apres-ski bars in February and early March.
+The outbreak at Ischgl, known as the “Ibiza of the Alps”, was Austria’s biggest and helped spread the virus across Europe.
+Hundreds of Austrians were infected and thousands of foreign tourists say they were too as the virus found a breeding ground in crowded apres-ski bars.

 Ischgl’s first case was detected on March 7, days after Iceland said that tourists had been infected there and 11 days after Austria’s first infections were confirmed.
 Austria’s public health agency has since said it believes the virus arrived in Ischgl far earlier, on Feb.
 5.

 The authorities in the province of Tyrol say they responded appropriately given what was known at the time.
-The private Consumer Protection Association (VSV) argues they reacted too slowly and possibly gave in to pressure from the tourism sector not to act.
+The private Consumer Protection Association (VSV) argues they reacted too slowly, mishandled the response and possibly gave in to pressure from the tourism sector not to act initially.

-“Yesterday I filed - on behalf of the VSV and the affected tourists or those they left behind - the first four lawsuits against the Republic of Austria at the Provincial Civil Court in Vienna,” lawyer Alexander Klauser said in a VSV statement.
+“These are only the first lawsuits.
+Others will follow,” VSV chief Peter Kolba, a consumer rights activist and former environmentalist lawmaker, told a news conference.

-The lawsuits were on behalf of individuals, the statement said.
-At least three related to the Ischgl area.
+The four test cases were brought on behalf of individuals, all relating to the Ischgl area, the VSV said.
+Damages sought are up to 100,000 euros ($117,000) as U.S.-style punitive damages are not available.

 “As a next step the VSV will try to organise one or multiple large class-action lawsuits next year,” it said, also publishing an open letter to Chancellor Sebastian Kurz urging him to reach a settlement because such lawsuits could take “years if not decades”.